SIGN UP NOW FOR SHAKESPEARE WEEK 2015

 - Be part of a national celebration

-- Shakespeare Week will offer children the chance to take part in creative and cultural learning experiences in schools and outside the classroom.
+- Shakespeare Week offers children the chance to take part in creative and cultural learning experiences in schools and outside the classroom.

-- This website brings together FREE resources for teachers and promotes events and activities in cultural and heritage organisations nationwide.
+- This website hosts an extensive selection of FREE resources for teachers and promotes events and activities taking place during Shakespeare Week in cultural and heritage organisations nationwide.

-- Every child whose school participates in Shakespeare Week will receive the Passport to Shakespeare encouraging them to continue learning at school, beyond the classroom and with their families.
+- Over 60,000 passports to Shakespeare were distributed to children whose schools participated in Shakespeare week in 2014.
+The Passport to Shakespeare encourages pupils to continue learning at school, beyond the classroom and with their families.